roshanis/10kings/chapter1_marthanda_varma_revised.md

 This time, the horses were mine.

-Marthanda Varma had already hired a regiment of horse from the Nawab of Arcot, men who could ride hard but had never broken a disciplined European line.
+The king had already hired a regiment of horse from the Nawab of Arcot, men who could ride hard but had never broken a disciplined European line.
 I was the extra piece he bought for that board, a Maratha cavalry officer grafted onto Arcot's mercenaries to turn speed into a weapon instead of a death wish.

 For weeks I drilled Arcot's men and Travancore Nair horsemen together in the Deccan style, teaching them to swarm and vanish, to feint and scatter, to reform on a shouted word or a lifted spear.
 We practised the long circling runs that kept us just beyond the first volley, the sharp turns that brought us in only when the enemy was already thinking about something else.
 The king never called me into his deepest councils, but when I spoke of horses and how to kill men with guns, he listened.
 That was enough.